andrunix/windows-setup/README.md

 This is my basic setup for Windows 7 at work.
 Unfortunately, I am forced to use Windows due to enterprisey standards and licensing agreements.
 But thanks to open source software, I can make it a tolerable experience.
 Here's how I do it.

 ## Tools to install

 * Git
 * Git Bash https://git-scm.com/downloads
 * Emacs for Windows

+## Turn on Single Click

+If you are coming from a Mac, going back to double clicking on things is maddening.
+Turn on single click and it feels more natural.

 ## Remapping the Caps Lock to Ctrl